 Removable media policies (RMPs) are another example of an information security policy.
 An RMP governs the proper and secure use of USB devices such as flash memory devices, SD cards, cameras, MP3 players, and removable hard drives.

-This type of policy aims to mitigate the risks of contaminating IT systems and disclosing sensitive data due to portable device use.
+This type of policy aims to mitigate the risks of contaminating IT systems and disclosing sensitive data related to the use of portable devices.
 In addition to establishing rules for the proper use of removable media, implementing dedicated software solutions can enhance your organization’s USB device security.

-Syteca’s USB device management functionality enables your organization to:
+Syteca’s USB device management capabilities enable your organization to:

 - Continuously monitor USB device connections